noisyor/UTLA-Cross-Domain/README.md

 # Unsupervised Transfer Learning Attack (UTLA)

-This is a lightweight code repository for reproducing the experiments from "Attack from Shadows: Unsupervised Side-channel Transfer Learning across Devices and Modalities," to appear in AsiaCCS 2026.
+This is the code repository for reproducing the experiments from "Attack from Shadows: Unsupervised Side-channel Transfer Learning across Devices and Modalities," appearing in AsiaCCS 2026.

-The repository intentionally does not include datasets, trained models, generated NumPy result arrays, generated figures, or generated analysis folders.
-Download datasets from the public sources linked below and place them in the expected `Data/` subdirectories before running experiments.
+Users are requested to download the datasets from the public sources linked below and place them in the expected `Data/` subdirectories before running experiments.

 ## Setup